mwinapi/mwinapi/readme.txt

-ManagedWinapi 0.2
+ManagedWinapi 0.3
 ~~~~~~~~~~~~~~~~~

 A collection of .NET components that wrap PInvoke calls to access
 native API by managed code.

 For documentation for these functions, look at ManagedWinapi.chm in the
-binary release or generate it with ndoc from http://ndoc.sourceforge.net/
+binary release or generate it with Sandcastle Help File Builder available
-from the source release.
+from http://codeplex.com/SHFB from the source release.

 This library is licensed by the GNU Lesser General Public License.